dmitriibundin/jekyll-theme-chirpy/_posts/2020-05-07-uop-cache-miss-granularity.md

 > Once micro-ops are delivered from the legacy pipeline, fetching micro-ops
 > from the Decoded ICache can resume only after the next branch micro-op.

 we can get a direction for further steps in the research.
-It might mean that MITE to DSB switches and probably the DSB lookup itself is connected to the Instruction Fetch (IF) tag lookup.
+It seems reasonable to check if MITE to DSB switches and probably DSB lookup itself are connected to the Instruction Fetch (IF) tag lookup.
 To get more insights consider an example where an L1I line contains a 32-bytes chunk that do not fit the DSB.

 ### Overflowing DSB with too many uops